-The effects of TBS the interval patterns effects.
 Excitatory and inhibitory effects have traditionally been observed following 600 pulses of iTBS and cTBS, respectively (Huang et al., 2005).
 At this duration, iTBS is believed to induce long-term potentiation and enhance neuroplasticity, while cTBS is thought to induce long-term depression and decrease neuroplasticity (Gamboa et al., 2010; Houdayer et al., 2008; Kobayashi et al., 2017).
-The primary outcome of interest for this study relates to excitatory effects that, based on our pilot data, suggest enhanced connectivity may increase global processing.
+The primary outcome of interest for this study relates to excitatory effects that, based on our pilot data, suggest enhanced dorsal visual stream connectivity may increase global processing.
 While a sham-controlled design using iTBS was initially considered, participants’ experiences with active versus sham TBS (e.g. 10% of MT) are very different since expectations about the simulation effects can be powerful (Rabipour et al., 2018); this could result in different explicit or implicit expectations, confounding the design.
 To avoid this, we chose to test the dissociable effects of excitatory and inhibitory stimulations, which have been shown to increase and decrease functional connectivity, respectively, in specific brain circuits (Grefkes et al., 2010; Howard et al., 2020).
 The opposite effects from inhibitory stimulation would provide additional mechanistic proof of concept.

-In this study, we will investigate the effects of the interaction between iTBS or cTBS on visual attention modulation and within the lateral parietal portion of the .
-We predict that iTBS will increase within the and reduce within the during naturalistic own-face viewing, while cTBS will result in opposite effects: decreased within the and increased within the .
+In this study, we will investigate the effects of the interaction between iTBS or cTBS on visual attention modulation and dynamic effective connectivity within the lateral parietal portion of the dorsal visual stream.
+We predict that iTBS will increase connectivity within the dorsal visual stream and reduce connectivity within the ventral visual stream during naturalistic own-face viewing, while cTBS will result in opposite effects: decreased connectivity within the dorsal visual stream and increased connectivity within the ventral visual stream.

-This study also aims to test the effects of TBS to the , when combined with visual attention modulation, on global/holistic visual perception, measured with the .
+This study also aims to test the effects of TBS to the dorsal visual stream, when combined with visual attention modulation, on global/holistic visual perception, measured with the face inversion effect.
 It is expected that iTBS will be associated with increased global visual processing biases and cTBS with decreased global visual processing biases.
-We also hypothesize that the degree of change in within the following both iTBS and cTBS will be associated with the degree of change in global visual processing biases (see study design template in Table 1).
+We also hypothesize that the degree of change in dynamic effective connectivity within the dorsal visual stream following both iTBS and cTBS will be associated with the degree of change in global visual processing biases (see study design template in Table 1).

 Methods